Skip to content

 • DMZ for server networks

-Practical example: For an internet rule from clients to the internet, LAN is selected.
-For a DNAT rule from outside to an internal server, the corresponding Firewall Rule usually uses WAN as the Source zone.
+Practical example: LAN is selected for an Internet rule from clients to the Internet.
+For a DNAT rule from external to an internal server, WAN is usually used as the source zone in the associated firewall rule.

 Source networks and devices

-Source networks and devices narrows down the source.
+Source networks and devices narrows down the source more precisely.

 • individual hosts